prototypefund/reproducible-website/_events/berlin2016/RPM.md

 - Build service sign the binaries that get published to the mirror infrastructure
 - Discussion point: signatures, you can copy signatures to on the newly built package to obtain the same package.
 - OpenSUSE might still have MD5 in some places, Fedora has switched to SHA-256.
 - for fedora "Mock" creates the environment and chroot, install build dependencies and build.
-So build is failing when missing depenency.
+So build is failing when missing dependency.
 - Needs to set SOURCE_DATE_EPOCH?
 Timestamp will be different, but timestamp is in the spec file?
 A end-user might want to download a source package from anywhere.

 ### Problems in RPM?